A Visitor’s Guide to Zion Evangelical Lutheran Church

 "When will they take the offering?"
 "How will it be collected?"
 "How much am I expected to give?"
 "Do they want visitors to contribute too?"
 These are typical worries about church offerings, but God's Word teaches that our offerings to God should reflect our belief that all we have is his gift to us.
 It teaches us that with our offerings we worship and honor God.

 Like most Christians, our members bring offerings to God through their church.
 Since offerings are gifts of love for God, no one dictates what each person is to give.
-These offering give them the opportunity to not only show love to Christ, but also to support the work of our congregation as we bring the Good News of Christ's love to more people.
+These offerings give them the opportunity to not only show love to Christ but also to support the work of our congregation as we bring the Good News of Christ's love to more people.

 We pass an offering plate during the service so that our worship may include bringing gifts to God and we use offering envelopes to keep our gifts a private matter known only to the Lord.
 Now a child may bring the quarters and dimes his parents give him.
 Someone older may write a check.
 Both, however, remember Jesus and give their gifts out of love for him.